 In 1959 USSR launched Luna-1, the automatic interplanetary module, which overcame the influence of the Earth's gravity and became 1st artificial satellite of the Sun.

 is a minimal speed required to overcome whole planetary system gravity including planet and star gravity.

 According to calculations, the unit launched from the Earth must have velocity of 16.6 km/s, to leave Solar system.

-Nearest velocity (16.26 km/s) was achived by "New Horisons" module launched in 2006 by USA to research the Pluto and Charon, its satellite.
-Up to date, the module finished Pluto filming, it goes toward Kuiper belt.
+The nearest velocity (16.26 km/s) was achieved by the "New Horizons" module launched in 2006 by the USA to research Pluto and Charon, its satellite.
+Up to date, the module finished Pluto filming; it goes toward the Kuiper belt.

-The first world module, which achive Solar system escape speed was "Voyager-1", launched by Unated States in 1997.
-Initial "Voiyager" speed was lower than "New Horisons" module speed, but due to series of gravitational maneuvers against Solar system planets, especially Jupiter, the speed raised up to 17 km/s.
-Currenly, the "Voiyager-1" left Solar system.
-It still collect and send data to the Earth.
-The unit carries 12-inch gold plate copper disc containing audio-visual records form the Earth intended for intelligent life forms from other planetary systems.
+The first world module, which achieves Solar system escape speed, was "Voyager-1", launched by the United States in 1997.
+Initial "Voyager" speed was lower than "New Horizons" module speed, but due to a series of gravitational maneuvers against Solar system planets, especially Jupiter, the speed rose to 17 km/s.
+Currently, the "Voyager-1" left the Solar system.
+It still collects and sends data to the Earth.
+The unit carries a 12-inch gold plate copper disc containing audio-visual records from the Earth intended for intelligent life forms from other planetary systems.

 V. Zakharov, The gravitation: from Aristotle to Einstein